phwl/elec3607-lab/labs/lab3-si5351/README.md

 ## Part A - Construction
 #### Question 1 - Soldering and using the Oscilloscope (100%)

 Identify the missing components on the printed circuit board (PCB).
 You will need to study the PCB and the schematic diagram below to understand what they do.
-Find the data sheets for the components and identify the orientation that they should be placed.
+If necessary, find the data sheets for the components and identify the orientation that they should be placed.
 Write all of this information in your lab book (including where to find the data sheet).

 ![](BBBSchematic.jpg)